Academic Catalog

 3.0 hours lecture

 This course is a seasonal survey of arts and culture of the Kumeyaay Nation in what is now commonly known as San Diego and Imperial Counties and Baja California.
 Students will study Kumeyaay songs and stories, dance, games, pottery, philosophy, spiritual beliefs and traditions, and the various uses of winter and spring plant resources.
 Guest lectures by Kumeyaay experts will be integrated into the course.
 Field trips to various cultural sites and events are a required component of this class.
-Also listed as KUMEY 116.
-Not open to students with credit in KUMEY 116.
-(AA/AS GE, CSU, CSU GE, IGETC, UC)
+Also listed as KUMY 116.
+Not open to students with credit in KUMY 116.
+(CSU/UC) (AA/AS-C, CSU-C2, IGETC-3B)

 HUM-117